ebassi/2017-guadec/continuous.rst

    become unmaintained; or to avoid thinking about a specific niche job or area that we don't know very well.

+   "Choice" is a side effect, mostly unintented and definitely not welcome, of this process.

 ----

 Complexity **breaks** choice

 .. note::
+   No: Linux is not about choice.

    Every complex system that worked invariably evolved from a simple system that worked.